thenativeweb/forcedomain/README.md

 }));
 ```

-Additionally, you can also specify a port and a target protocol.
+Additionally, you can also specify a port and a target protocol:

 ```javascript
 app.use(forceDomain({